Alpha Corvi

-Alpha Corvi (α Corvi, abbreviated Alpha Crv, α Crv), also named Alchiba /'ælkɪbə/, is an F-type main-sequence star and the fifth-brightest star in the constellation of Corvus.
-Based on parallax measurements made during the Hipparcos mission, it is approximately 49 light-years from the Sun.
+Alpha Corvi, also named Alchiba /'ælkɪbə/, is an F-type main-sequence star and, despite its "alpha" designation, is the fifth-brightest star in the constellation of Corvus.
+Based on parallax measurements made by the Gaia mission, it is approximately 49 light-years from the Sun.

 Nomenclature

-α Corvi (Latinised to Alpha Corvi) is the star's Bayer designation.
+α Corvi (Latinised to Alpha Corvi, abbreviated Alpha Crv, α Crv) is the star's Bayer designation.